 Another important aspect of using Manuka honey on wounds is understanding the type of honey to use.
 There are a number of different types of honey available in the market, and it is important to be able to choose the right one to ensure your wound heals properly.

 The first distinction comes in the form of honey being raw or medical grade sterile.
 Most people will be able to use both types with equal effectiveness.
-However, for people that have allergies, the raw honey can be problematic.
+However, for people that have allergies, raw honey can be problematic.

-If you’re allergic to pollen or have a weak immune system, you should always opt for the medical-grade sterile honey.
+If you’re allergic to pollen or have a weak immune system, you should always opt for medical-grade sterile honey.
 Most other people can use honey raw, although using sterile honey would still be more beneficial since it would ensure that you don’t increase the wound infections.

 It is also important to understand the honey that you are buying.
-Manuka honey is often sold with the label of “active Manuka honey”.
+Manuka honey is often sold with the label “active Manuka honey”.
 This is nothing special since it indicates that the honey has anti-bacterial effects due to the presence of hydrogen peroxide.
 All kinds of honey are active honey.

 What you should instead be looking for is a UMF rating.
 The UMF rating indicates the amount of some compounds found within the honey.
 These ratings range from 5 to 20.
 You should ideally aim for UMF ratings of 12 and higher.